-Clearing the final hurdles like obtaining funds, finishing forms, obtaining the documents for loans and liens, and assuring you get a clear title to the property in preparation of your purchase gets finalized are all parts of closing in which an escrow holder is useful.
+Clearing the final hurdles like receiving funds, finishing forms, obtaining the documents for loans and liens, and assuring you get a clear title to the house in preparation of your purchase gets finalized are all part of the job of the escrow agent.

-You're ready to close when all steps are done in escrow process.
-All payments owed and fees are collected and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-You'll then get the title to the property and the title insurance gets issued as noted in the escrow instructions.
+Closing on the property takes place when all of the procedures of the escrow are done.
+All expenses like title insurance, inspections and real estate commissions are paid.
+You'll then secure the title to the property and the title insurance gets dispersed as noted in the escrow instructions.

-At the close of escrow, in an acceptable form to the escrow.
-As your real estate professional, I'll inform you of the acceptable way of paying.
+When closing is completed, you'll make a payment to the escrow company.
+As your agent, I'll inform you of the acceptable way of paying.